Py-Lambdas/py-lambda-design/README.md

 ## Colors

 Py-Lambdas incorporates red, dark blue, green, off-white, and pure white throughout its branding.
-Please use the following colors accordingly:
+Colors should normally be flat.
+When necessary, use gradients sparingly.

 - Red (#BD1A23)
 - Dark Blue (#1D222C)